 How to Grow Roses

-Roses can be a beautiful addition to interior design if you cut when the petals are starting to open.
+Roses can be a beautiful addition to interior design if you cut the flowers when the petals are starting to open.
 To keep your roses fresh, place them in a water vase, and change this water daily.
 Be sure to remove leaf stems that will rest below the waterline.

 Selecting the Right Rose for Your Garden